You are now in the main content area

 Detailed information, including estimates of annual revenues and expenditures, can be found at the following locations on Toronto Metropolitan University’s website:

 The federal government sets a cap for each province, and individual provinces decide on the allocation among their institutions.
-TMU’s allocation for international student visa applications may result in reduced international enrolment in the coming years.
+TMU’s allocation for international student visa applications has resulted in reduced international enrolment in recent years.
 The implementation of caps has also created a challenging environment for recruiting international students to study in Canada.
+For 2026, the federal government has announced plans to further reduce the number of international student visas from 2025 levels.

-Our university has taken a measured approach to international enrolment, with roughly 10 per cent of our enrolment accounted for by international students in recent years, compared to a system average of about 20 per cent.
+Our university has taken a measured approach to international enrolment, with just over 10 per cent of our enrolment accounted for by international students in recent years, compared to a system average of close to 20 per cent.
+That said, the decline in international enrolment at TMU has had a material impact on our university.

 Students and enrolment

 We understand the financial burden faced by many students.
-Student support expenditures by the university for 2024-25 to date (as of January 31, 2025) total $47.3 million.
+Student support expenditures by the university for 2025-26 to date (as of January 31, 2025) total $48.4 million, up from last year.

 More information about financial support is available on the Student Financial Assistance website.

 As demonstrated in past years, Toronto Metropolitan University is focused on our core values throughout the budget-planning and consultation process – especially protecting and enhancing the student experience.
-The 2025-26 budget cycle will continue to prioritize the student community.
-In the past year, the university has made significant investments in student wellness and international student supports, for example, student aid is funded through a combination of tuition fees and additional revenue streams, such as donations.
-In some cases, specific bursaries are funded through allocations made from department/faculty budgets.
+The 2026-27 budget cycle will continue to prioritize the student community.

 TMU participates in the Student Access Guarantee as required by the provincial government, covering direct costs for unmet need as assessed by OSAP through scholarships, bursaries or work-study employment.

-Given student demand for Toronto Metropolitan University programs, we are on track to meet domestic enrolment targets for Fall 2025.
-It is important to note that Toronto Metropolitan University is unable to significantly increase domestic enrolment because the provincial government has capped the number of funded spaces.
+Given student demand for Toronto Metropolitan University programs, we are on track to meet domestic enrolment targets for Fall 2026.
+It is important to note that Toronto Metropolitan University is unable to significantly increase domestic enrolment because the provincial government sets the number of funded spaces.

 The federal government’s cap on international student visa applications presents significant challenges with international enrolment planning.
 Our current level of international enrolment is low relative to other Ontario universities, and increasing this is an important objective.